Overview of Logjam

-If you administer a web or email server, you can mitigate your vulnerability by removing from your cloud server the list of cipher suites export suites (old, intentionally weakened ciphers that were once the only encryption technology allowed to be exported outside the United States).
+If you administer a web or email server, you can mitigate your vulnerability by removing from your virtual private server the list of cipher suites export suites (old, intentionally weakened ciphers that were once the only encryption technology allowed to be exported outside the United States).
 The group who discovered this exploit also recommend the usage of Elliptic Curve Diffie-Hellman, Ephemeral (ECDHE) as preferred ciphers for their resilience to all known cryptographic attacks.
 See their site where you can test your server and get guidance on how to make these configuration changes.

-Atlantic.Net’s world class cloud hosting solutions and technical staff work around the clock making sure that our customers data is secure and private.
+Atlantic.Net’s world class VPS hosting solutions and technical staff work around the clock making sure that our customers data is secure and private.
 Please feel free to contact our staff and check our community and blog pages for any further updates.